Idea-Pool/topics/docs/VALUE_STREAM.md

 * The **benefits** of participating in the TA Tool Evaluation stream include
   * ...

-For more information about the stream, please turn to TBD[^tbd].
+For more information about the stream, please turn to [TBD][tbd].

 ## Format

-Any topic can be realized in one of our **formats** which are approaches and processes to produce results of a stream.
+Any idea can be realized in one of our **formats** which are approaches and processes to produce results of a stream.

 Each format is defined by
 * the **Name** of the format,